Specialist legal knowledge

 So what is an LLM, and how can it help you?
 Due to the nature of LLM courses, studying for one can improve your knowledge of a specific area of law dramatically.
 For example, you could study for an LLM in European law or Human Rights law, allowing you to further your understanding and commercial awareness about these areas.

-Usually, LLMs require an undergraduate degree in law, so with your knowledge of basic principles, concepts and theories, combined with a speciality will give your career in that area a head start.
+Usually, LLMs require an undergraduate degree in law, so your knowledge of basic principles, concepts and theories, combined with a specialty, will give your career in that area a head start.

 Additionally, with LLMs continually developing to include a more practice-based approach, firms are beginning to value LLMs more, which could help you when it comes to securing a training contract or pupillage.
 Leading us on nicely to…

 If you have an LLB or studied the Graduate Diploma in Law, you will be joining thousands of other wannabe lawyers in the hunt for a training contract.
 Taking the time to do an LLM might help you stand out from the crowd—rather than possessing ‘just’ an LLB graded at 2:1 or higher, you’ll have an LLM under your qualifications belt.
 Additionally, the LLM will provide you with a greater chance of working internationally when you qualify.

 An LLM is also extremely beneficial if you want to go into teaching law.
 Given that most are research-based and very intensive courses, they can open doors to studying PhDs and, subsequently, lecturing and teaching law.

 Is an LLM worth it?